biosimulations/biosimulations/docs/concepts/Experiments.md

 - [BioSimulators utils ](https://docs.biosimulators.org/Biosimulators_utils/) is a Python library which provides functions implementing command-line interfaces to the above specifications, as well as functions for interpreting COMBINE/OMEX archives and SED-ML files, generating tables and plots of simulation plots, and logging the execution of COMBINE/OMEX archives.
 BioSimulators utils provides high-level access to some of the lower-level libraries listed below.

-- [libSED-ML](https://github.com/fbergmann/libSEDML)  is a library for serializing and deserializing SED documents to and from XML files. libSED-ML provides bindings for several langauges.
+- [libSED-ML](https://github.com/fbergmann/libSEDML)  is a library for serializing and deserializing SED documents to and from XML files. libSED-ML provides bindings for several languages.

 - [jlibSED-ML](https://sourceforge.net/projects/jlibsedml/)  is a Java library for serializing and deserializing SED documents to and from XML files.
 The library also provides methods for resolving models, working with XPath targets for model elements, applying model changes, orchestrating the execution of tasks, calculating the values of data generators, and logging the execution of simulations.